-MFA primarily allocates client assets among various mutual funds and exchange-traded funds ("ETFs"), as well as through a limited amount of individual debt and equity securities, in accordance with our clients' stated investment objectives.
+MFA primarily allocates client assets among various mutual funds, exchange-traded funds ("ETFs"), debt and equity securities, in accordance with our clients' stated investment objectives.

 MFA tailors its advisory services to meet the needs of its individual clients and seeks to ensure, on a continuous basis, that client portfolios are managed in a manner consistent with those needs and objectives.
 MFA consults with clients on an initial and ongoing basis to assess their specific risk tolerance, time horizon, liquidity constraints and other related factors relevant to the management of their portfolios.
 Clients are advised to promptly notify MFA if there are changes in their financial situation or if they wish to place any limitations on the management of their portfolios.
 Clients may impose reasonable restrictions or mandates on the management of their accounts if MFA determines, in its sole discretion, the conditions would not materially impact the performance of a management strategy or prove overly burdensome to the Firm's management efforts.